 Recommended product: Benefit Watt’s Up $53

 I love the champagne tones of this and the stick applicator and sponge make it super easy to apply on the go – take with you during the day and touch up just as you would your lippy.
-It goes on as a cream but dries to powder.
+It goes on like a cream but dries to a powder.

 5. Wear a bright lippie